robotoworks/mechanoid/docs/source/ops/index.rst

    with the name of ``Movies``, as in the above example, the following code is generated.

-   * A user editable ``MoviesServiceBridge``, and a base ``AbstractMoviesServiceBridge``, that handles Service Intent construction and callback management, this is the class you use to execute operations.
-   * A user editable ``MoviesService``, and a base ``AbstractMoviesService``, the service mainly delegates incoming intent to an ``OperationProcessor``, you do not normally need to touch this but you may want to change the services behavior slightly such as making it a foreground service.
+   * A user editable ``MoviesService``, and a base ``AbstractMoviesService``, the service mainly delegates incoming intents to an ``OperationProcessor``, you do not normally need to touch this but you may want to change the services behavior slightly such as making it a foreground service.
    * A user editable ``MoviesProcessor``, and a base ``AbstractMoviesProcessor``,